marcoamtz/nextdns-dnsmasq-docker/README.md

 1. NextDNS connects to NextDNS servers using your configuration ID, providing DNS filtering
 2. dnsmasq provides DHCP server functionality for network clients, as well as caching and local DNS resolution
 3. A monitoring process ensures both services remain running and restarts them if needed
+4. Logs are written to external files and automatically rotated when they reach 10MB

 ### DHCP Configuration